Graciano1997/frontend_counterdown/README.md

 ### What I learned

-I recap the display flex.
+I recap the React Use State.

 To see how you can add code snippets, see below: